Passing Thru - For the Curious and Thoughtful Traveler

 Tip: Check out our post, Philippines Travel for Beginners, for those who are are traveling to the Philippines for the first time.

-But what if it’s your second, third, or maybe even tenth time in the Philippines?
-Or maybe you just don’t want to join the thousands of people who visit the top tourist spots in the Philippines every year?
+But what if it’s your second, third, or maybe even tenth time to visit?
+Or maybe you just don’t want to join the thousands of people who visit the popular tourist spots in the Philippines every year?
 Well, you’re in luck!

 There are many, many underrated destinations in the Philippines that are just waiting to be discovered.
-From beaches to mountains and rice fields to terraces, Philippines sightseeing offers excellent experiences for the adventurous traveler.
+From gorgeous white sand beaches to mountains and rice fields to terraces, Philippines sightseeing offers excellent experiences for the adventurous traveler looking for an unspoiled paradise among underrated beaches and natural wonders.

 Romblon

 Romblon is a province made of 20 islets.
 There are 17 municipalities spread among these islets and, as they’re geographically separated by water, each has developed their own dialects.
-If your idea of one of the best places to go in the Philippines consists of unspoiled and not frequently visited, Romblon province might be a good choice.
+If your idea of one of the best places to go in the Philippines consists of an unspoiled and not frequently visited island in the Philippines, Romblon province might be a good choice.

 The capital, also named Romblon, is the heart of the province both in terms of economy and in terms of travel.
 It’s best known for its main export to the rest of the country thus earning its nickname the “Marble Capital of the Philippines”.

 There aren’t many commercial establishments around Romblon.
-You won’t be seeing luxury resorts here.
+You won’t be seeing luxury resorts on the Philippine beaches here.
 Many of the accommodations are owned by locals that offer homestays or AirBnB’s run by foreigners who fell in love with the islands and decided to make it their home.

-Tip: To see a list of accommodations on Romblon, click here.
+Tip: To see a list of accommodations on Romblon, click here or use our interactive map to view and book your stay: .

 The crystal-clear blue waters are a given, but what people really wait for at Bonbon is the sandbar that appears during low tide.
 This temporarily connects the beach to nearby Bang-og Island, small and deserted but exciting to explore.